 It’s delicious, it’s creamy, it’s mango ice cream!
 This frozen dessert can be made with or without an ice cream maker, and it perfectly combines fresh mango and coconut cream.
 It’s healthier than any store-bought ice cream benign paleo, vegan and dairy-free – plus it’s the perfect summer treat!

-Made with berries, mangos, kiwi, and coconut water, fruit ice pops are healthy, vegan, and refreshing!
+Made with berries, mangoes, kiwi, and coconut water, fruit ice pops are healthy, vegan, and refreshing!
 It’s the perfect summer treat for your kids, especially because it’s sugar-free and they’ll love how colorful they are!

 The perfect way to cool off during those hot summer days or even after an intense workout, this mango sorbet uses just two ingredients.
-Made with frozen mangos and coconut milk, it is sugar-free, vegan, and dairy-free!
+Made with frozen mangoes and coconut milk, it is sugar-free, vegan, and dairy-free!
 Plus, that makes it guilt-free!

 Easily described as tangy, creamy, and luscious this mango frozen yogurt may just be your new summer go-to treat!
-If you want to sweeten it up a bit add in some honey or agave nectar, or keep it as is with some frozen mango and greek yogurt!
+If you want to sweeten it up a bit add in some honey or agave nectar, or keep it as is with some frozen mango and Greek yogurt!
 Plus it only takes 5 minutes!